dmascali/iPlot/README.md

 # iPlot - Interactive Plot
-*iPlot* is a matlab tool for plotting 1-D or 2-D matrices interactively.
-Data is plotted versus row indexes.
+*iPlot* is a MATLAB tool for plotting 1-D or 2-D matrices interactively.
+Data is plotted versus row indices.

 - `iplot(X)` plots the columns in X (or their spectral amplitude) interactively, one at a time.
 X can be a matrix or a vector.
 - `iplot(X,Y,...)` plots the columns in X,Y..., one above the other for easy comparison.